 Let’s start with the basics.

 Any time that someone searches a term in Google, Ads may show ad campaigns above and to the side of the organic search results.
 I say “may” because ads will only be shown if advertisers are interested in bidding on the keyword contained in the search term.

 With Google Ads, the ads are ordered based on their “Ad rank.”

 Your ad’s ad rank is composed of 2 factors: how much you bid (cost per click – CPC) and your quality score.

 The quality score is Google’s best guess at how useful your landing page is for the searcher of that search term.
 This can be understood as the ad relevance.
 It’s composed of many different factors (which we’ll look at in detail).

-Reason #1 – Quality score affects your CPC: Google has a tough job when it comes to AdWords.
+Reason #1 – Quality score affects your CPC: Google has a tough job when it comes to Google Ads.
 They want to make money, but, at the same time, they don’t want to lower the quality of their search results.

 So how do you balance this?